IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 5.4.3 Conduct of the standards balloting process

 When a proposed standard is ready for Sponsor balloting, a standards ballot shall be conducted by the Sponsor or Sponsor designee via the IEEE Standards Association balloting tools.
 The standards balloting process consists of Sponsor balloting group members casting votes, with or without accompanying comments, in one or more successive ballots until completion of the standards balloting process.
 Sponsor balloting group members shall submit votes and comments in a manner and in a format compatible with approved IEEE Standards Association balloting tools.
-Comments may be submitted against any normative or informative content of the ballot document, except for the Notice to Users section and the Sponsor Ballot Participant list.
+Comments may be submitted against any normative or informative content of the ballot document, except for the Notice to Users section and the list of members of the Sponsor balloting group.

-Each ballot in the standards balloting process shall close at 11:59 p.m.
-ET on the closing date specified on the ballot.
+Each ballot in the standards balloting process shall close at 23:59 UTC-12 on the closing date specified on the ballot.
 The length of the ballot and associated recirculations is set by the Sponsor.
 The initial ballot term shall be at least 30 days in duration.
 The recirculation ballot term shall be at least 10 days in duration.

 The Sponsor shall assess the return rate of the first ballot, where the return is the ratio of the sum of Sponsor balloting group members' Approve, Do Not Approve, and Abstain votes to the count of Sponsor balloting group members.